caseypineda/Azure-SOC-Honeynet-Project/README.md

 ## Course of Action
 - ***Establishing the honeynet:*** To begin this project, ensure you have an account and create two virtual machines: one Windows and one Linux.
 Ensure both systems are on the same network and in the same time zone.
 Once both VMs and their connected networks are created, open all ports and traffic to the VMs using Network Security Groups (NSG). *Note: the asterisk is used to indicate all ports.*

-- ***Tracking and examination:*** The Azure infrastructure was meticulously configured to seamlessly ingest log sources from a multitude of resources into a dedicated log analytics workspace.
-Leveraging the advanced capabilities of Microsoft Sentinel, sophisticated attack maps were meticulously constructed, triggering highly precise alerts and meticulously generating comprehensive incidents, all meticulously derived from meticulously collected and meticulously analyzed data.
--   Since the Azure infrastructure allows for seamless ingestion of logs, I was able to create a rule that allowed for logs from different sources to be processed into a dedicated log analytics workspace.
-Using to advance features Microsoft Sentinel has, I was able to create attack maps, see Map Code folder, within the workbooks they provided.
+- ***Tracking and examination:*** Since the Azure infrastructure allows for seamless ingestion of logs, I created a rule to process logs from different sources into a dedicated Log Analytics workspace.
+Utilizing the advanced features of Microsoft Sentinel, I generated attack maps (see Map Code folder) within the provided workbooks.
+To achieve this, download and export the geoip file to Sentinel's watchlist under the same name, as it is necessary for proper functionality.
+The Xpath text file will be used in the data sources tab within the Log Analytics workspace to retrieve logs from the Windows VM.
+Regularly monitor these logs and use the attack maps to examine and track any malicious activity effectively.

 - ***Tracking and evaluating security metrics:*** I monitored the unsecured environment for a full day, noting important security measurements during that time.
 This served as a starting point for comparison once I applied security improvements.
+-

 - ***Addressing and resolving security incidents:*** Following the resolution of incidents and identification of vulnerabilities, I proceeded to fortify the environment by implementing security best practices and incorporating Azure-specific recommendations.
+-

 - ***Analysis after implementing remediation measures:*** An additional 24-hour period was dedicated to the meticulous re-observation of the environment, facilitating a comprehensive evaluation of the security metrics.
 The resulting data was then meticulously juxtaposed with the initial baseline, enabling a rigorous comparative analysis.
+-

 The metrics we will show are:
 - SecurityEvent (Windows Event Logs)